pelithne/k8s/devops-and-aks.md

 * Azure DevOps account: we will use an Azure DevOps project for a Git repo and build/release pipelines.
 Sign into your account here: https://azure.microsoft.com/en-us/services/devops/

+## Create new project in Azure Devops
+After logging into your Azure DevOps account, simply click "New Project" in the top right corner, and select a name for the project (for instance "pippyandfriends")

 ## Install Helm
 ````
 $ kubectl create serviceaccount tiller --namespace kube-system